-Some philosophers, like myself, have taken advantage of blogs, podcasts, book series, newspapers, and magazines such as The New York Times' "The Stone" column, The Philosophers' Magazine, Open Court's Popular Culture Series, Philosophy Bites, The UnMute Podcast, Philosophy Talk, Daily Nous blog, The Guardian's philosophy section, and The Partially Examined Life podcast, to name a few, as a way to share their philosophical ideas in an accessible way with the world.
+Some philosophers, like me, have taken advantage of blogs, podcasts, book series, newspapers, and magazines such as The New York Times's "The Stone" column, The Philosophers' Magazine, Open Court's Popular Culture Series, Philosophy Bites, The UnMute Podcast, Philosophy Talk, Daily Nous blog, the Guardian's philosophy section, and The Partially Examined Life podcast, to name a few, as a way to share their philosophical ideas in an accessible way with the world.
 On this definition, public philosophy is not about content but rather about style.
 One does not have to talk about public issues to do public philosophy.
 A philosopher can write about the mind or about math but the way in which she writes and the medium she uses to disseminate this content will determine if it's "public" philosophy.

 While I have used the term to describe some of the work I do, I find the term odd.
 There is no such thing as "public English," "public math," or "public psychology."
 Mathematicians do math and share their findings with the world.
 Psychologists do psychological research and share it with the world.
 Why can't we just do philosophy and share it with the world without some special name for it?
 Perhaps the very term "public" philosophy reveals what some really think about philosophy; that it is about exchanging and debating ideas rigorously and only with other professional philosophers.
 Anything beyond this requires a special name to ensure that this accessible stuff is not confused with "real" philosophy.
-While philosophers of the eighteenth and nineteenth centuries spoke to the public, philosophy as lacking social importance.
+While philosophers of the eighteenth and nineteenth centuries spoke to the public, philosophers today speak only to each other.
+It is understandable why some view philosophy as lacking social importance.